Blog – Posted on Monday, Apr 27

 2. Accessing the Kindle Cloud Reader

 To get to your Kindle Cloud Reader, head over to https://read.amazon.com/.
 Log in through your Amazon account — and voilà!
-You’re in the Amazon Cloud Reader.
+You’re in.

 Once you’ve signed in, you’ll see a clean and professional interface.
-If you’ve previously purchased Kindle books, they’ll all be displayed in the Cloud tab of the Kindle Cloud reader.
+If you’ve previously purchased Kindle books, they’ll all be displayed in the Cloud tab.
 You can decide whether you’d like to sort your books by date purchased, author, or title.

 In addition, you have a few ways to view your library.
 The Squares icon in the left corner provides a “Grid View” that displays the book covers, like above.
 If you click on the Lines icon next to it, the Kindle Cloud Reader will organize your books into a “List View.”